Skip to main content

 On Demand

-A cluster scan of any type can be started by navigating to the Scans tab of a cluster in Palette.
-Scan progress displays as 'Initiated' and transitions to 'Completed' when the scan is complete.
+On demand scans can be initiated by navigating to the Scans tab of a cluster's details page in Palette.
+The scan progress displays as Initiated and changes to Completed when the scan is complete.

 On Demand Scan